 Can I Provide Input About the Needs of the Community?YES!
 Input from library patrons and the broader community is a crucial part of the strategic planning process.
 The Library is a community resource, supported by your tax dollars and your thoughts and ideas are critical to developing the Plan.
 Please take the time to share your valuable input.

-Take a Brief SurveyLibrary patrons and the broader community will be able to provide input via a brief survey.
-A link to an online version of the survey will be posted on this website, as well as distributed widely through email, social media, flyers and press and through communications from other New Rochelle community organizations, shortly.
+Take a Brief SurveyLibrary patrons and the broader community are invited and encouraged to provide input via a brief survey.
+The survey can be accessed here, and is also being distributed widely through email, social media, flyers, press and through communications from other New Rochelle community organizations.
 In addition, a paper version of the survey will be available at the Library’s main branch, the Huguenot Children’s Library, and other distribution points (TBD) around the city.
-The survey will be open for six weeks.
+The survey will be open through September 30, 2021

 How Often Does the New Rochelle Public Library Create a Strategic Plan?

 The New York State Education Department requires that all public library systems develop a five-year Plan of Service that serves as the basic agreement between the State and the governing board of the Library, making possible the payment of state aid to the system.
 Failure to have a strategic plan puts the Library’s eligibility for state grants (such as construction, Arts & Culture, economic development, etc.) at risk.

 The strategic planning process is led by the Director and Board of Trustees of the New Rochelle Public Library (NRPL).
 The most recent NRPL strategic plan covered the period 2015-2020.
 Due to the pandemic, the planning process for the next plan was delayed.
 In May of 2021, the Board of Trustees embarked on the process of creating the next five year Plan to be implemented 2021 – 2026.

 What is the Process for Creating a Strategic Plan?